-Urban was brought on to improve the safety of one of New Jersey's most dangerous intersections.
+Urban was brought on to improve the safety of one of New Jersey's most dangerous intersections in Mercer County.

 For drivers in Hamilton Township, NJ, White Horse Circle is more akin to a maze than an intersection.
 The tangle of lanes at South Broad Street, White Horse Avenue, and Route 206 is difficult to navigate, congested, and dangerous — there were more than 160 crashes in a three-year period.
 NJDOT began exploring ways to improve safety at the circle during earlier projects and Urban developed conceptual designs for several options, including the modern roundabout selected for construction.